 While most global leaders remain tethered to the 2030 Sustainable Development Goal (SDG) deadline, Bachelet has proposed a 2045 centennial "working horizon."
 This approach acknowledges the reality of lagging implementation, but risks removing the pressure of the 2030 targets and arguably sidesteps the root causes of current implementation failures.

-Climate justice is central to Bachelet’s development approach.
-She has endorsed the integration of climate risk into development financing frameworks and reiterated the importance of loss and damage funding, adaptation support and robust international cooperation on environmental protection.
+Bachelet’s development approach centers climate justice.
+She has endorsed the integration of climate risk into development financing frameworks and reiterated the importance of loss and damage funding, adaptation support, and robust international cooperation on environmental protection.
+She has also mentioned debt-for-climate swaps specifically as an innovative financing mechanism.

 Bachelet has engaged on development and inequality in prior roles.
 At the International Labor Organization (ILO), she led the creation of a framework that is now a foundational reference for the 2030 Agenda and the SDGs.
 As the first Executive Director of UN Women, she linked gender equality directly to economic empowerment and global governance.
 She also co-led the High-Level Advisory Council on Jobs at the World Bank, where she designed policies to address labor crises within the Global South and for youth populations.